Erasmus Summer Programme Courses

 Erasmus MC, Rotterdam NL

-This course assumes knowledge of basic statistical concepts, such as standard statistical inference and regression models.
+This course assumes knowledge of basic statistical concepts, such as standard statistical inference using maximum likelihood and regression models.
+Also, a basic knowledge of R would be beneficial but is not required.

 Detailed information about this course: